JennyVivian99/JennyVivian99.github.io/_pages/about.md

 ---

 Research on tropical ecology, with a focus on the development of the environment after deforestation.
-With a background in modelling ecology, I adopt the holistic approach to understand comprehensively the evolution of the natural system.
+With a background in ecological modelling, I adopt an integrated approach to better understand the evolution of the natural systems, especially tropical forest recovery.

 !["WebsiteHome.png"](images/WebsiteHome.png)